hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/search.md

 # _include and _revinclude order

 By default, all _revincludes will be performed first and then all _includes are performed afterwards.
 However, if any _revinclude parameters are modified with :iterate (or :recurse for earlier versions of FHIR) then all _include parameters will be evaluated first.

+# Custom Search Parameters

+HAPI FHIR has the ability to index and use custom search parameters, including parameters which enforce uniqueness, parametrs which index combinations of parameters, and parameters which are indexed but not used for searches until they are ready.
+See [Custom Search Parameters](https://smilecdr.com/docs/fhir_standard/fhir_search_custom_search_parameters.html) for more information.